zarazan/invasion/README.md

 Prints to the console each time aliens fight each other.

 Prints what is left of the world at the end.

+## TODO

+Error handling for the parsing of the worlds file